 \subsubsection{Camera}

 The LSST camera provides a 3.2 Gigapixel flat focal plane array, tiled by 189 4K$\times$4K CCD science sensors with 10 $\mu$m pixels (see Figs.~\ref{Fig:camera} and \ref{Fig:fov}).
-This pixel count is a direct consequence of sampling the 9.6 deg$^2$ field-of-view (0.64m diameter) with 0.2$\times$0.2 arcsec$^2$ pixels (Nyquist sampling in the best expected seeing of $\sim$0.4 arcsec).
-The sensors are deep depleted, back-illuminated devices with a highly segmented architecture that enables the entire array to be read in 2 seconds.
-The detectors are grouped into 3$\times$3 rafts (see Fig.~\ref{Fig:raft}), each containing its own dedicated front-end and back-end electronics boards.
-The rafts are mounted on a silicon carbide grid inside a vacuum cryostat, with an intricate thermal control system that maintains the CCDs at an operating temperature of 180 K. The entrance window to the cryostat is the third of the three refractive lenses in the camera.
-The other two lenses are mounted in an optics structure at the front of the camera body, which also contains a mechanical shutter, and a carousel assembly that holds five large optical filters.
-A sixth optical filter will also be fabricated and can replace any of the five via a procedure accomplished during daylight hours.
+This pixel count is a direct consequence of sampling the 9.6 deg$^2$ field-of-view (0.64\,m diameter) with 0.2$\times$0.2 arcsec$^2$ pixels (Nyquist sampling in the best expected seeing of $\sim$0.4 arcsec).
+The sensors are deep depleted high resistivity silicon back-illuminated devices with a highly segmented architecture that enables the entire array to be read in 2 seconds.
+The detectors are grouped into 3$\times$3 rafts (see Fig.~\ref{Fig:raft}); each contains its own dedicated electronics.
+The rafts are mounted on a silicon carbide grid inside a vacuum cryostat, with a custom thermal control system that maintains the CCDs at an operating temperature of around 173 K. The entrance window to the cryostat is the third (L3) of the three refractive lenses in the camera.
+The other two lenses (L1 and L2) are mounted in an optics structure at the front of the camera body, which also contains a mechanical shutter, and a carousel assembly that holds five large optical filters.
+The sixth optical filter can replace any of the five via a procedure accomplished during daylight hours.